 As stated by the CDC, "Travel increases your chance of getting and spreading COVID-19.
-Staying home is the best way to protect yourself and others from COVID-19."
-Businessrelated travel for employees will not occur in Phases 1 through 4.
+CDC recommends that you do not travel at this time.
+Delay travel and stay home to protect yourself and others from COVID-19."
+Business-related travel for employees will not occur until Phase 5.
 Per the Restore Illinois Plan attached as Attachment A, non-essential travel is discouraged during Phases 1 and 2.
 During Phases 3 and 4, employees are encouraged to check the CDC's travel advisory page, the US Department of State travel advisory page, and the City of Chicago's Emergency Travel Order Page for recommendations and potential bans related to non-essential travel during the COVID-19 pandemic.
 Travel advisories can change frequently as the pandemic situation evolves, the District will attempt to provide periodic updates to employees with timely information, but ultimately it is the employee's responsibility to remain apprised of any changes.
-Employees should communicate their travel plans to their supervisors in case the District determines quarantine measures need to be taken as specified in Section 2.1 above in order to protect other employees, vendors, and the public.
+In the event an employee wishes to pursue out-of-state travel, they must follow the following process: